Hard-normal Example-aware Template Mutual Matching for Industrial Anomaly Detection: Experiments Analysis

-To evaluate the advantages of \textit{HETMM} in detecting logical anomalies, we further compare \textit{HETMM} to the forward and backward \textit{HETM} on the MVTec LOCO AD dataset.
-As reported in Table \ref{table:LOCO}, forward \textit{HETM} achieves superior performance in detecting structural anomalies but is inferior to backward \textit{HETM} on logical anomalies.
-It means structural and logical anomalies can be well-detected by the forward and backward \textit{HETM}, respectively.
-Hence, by combining these bi-directional matching, \textit{HETMM} achieves the optimum in detecting structural and logical anomalies.
+As reported in \cite{MVTECLOCO}, the MVTec AD dataset contains few logical anomalies.
+Thus, to evaluate the advantages of \ti{ATMM} in detecting logical anomalies, we further compare \ti{ATMM} with the forward and backward \ti{ATM} on the MVTec LOCO \cite{MVTECLOCO} dataset.
+As reported in \Cref{table:LOCO}, forward \ti{ATM} achieves superior performance in detecting structural anomalies but is inferior to backward \ti{ATM} in detecting logical anomalies.
+Structural and logical anomalies can be well-detected by the forward and backward \ti{ATM}, respectively.
+Hence, by combining these bi-directional matching, \ti{ATMM} achieves the optimal average performance.